How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Source: HubSpot

-On the other hand, the main advantage of outsourcing is that you could get more return on your investment.
-Especially if you outsourced making an app to a growth-oriented app agency, you could access the talents of both coders and business strategists who could ensure your app works well and enjoys long-term market success.
-Whenever you’re ready to let your app stand on its own, you can let go of the agency to manage costs.
+On the other hand, outsourcing could get more return on your investment.
+Especially if you outsourced making an app to a growth-oriented app agency, you can access the talents of coders and business strategists who can ensure your app works well and enjoys long-term market success.

 Despite this massive benefit, outsourcing has its own unique set of challenges.
 Our article on outsourcing app development delves deeper into the pros and cons of this method of creating apps.